Design (DES)

 DES 4610.
 Portfolio Development II.
 2 Hours.

 This advanced level course instructs students in their Senior year to refine and complete their professional portfolio in preparation for entering the competitive job market.
 Students will work with advisors to compile, edit and constructively critique their portfolios.
 Students take this course at the culmination of their senior year in preparation for their senior showcase. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Analyze and assemble personal design work for portfolio creation.
 2. Critique and discuss the portfolios of other designers.
 3. Editorialize and evaluate personal design work.
 4. Construct a professional portfolio and defend the choices made in the design and form.
 5. Compose a professional resume.
 6. Articulate the professional pathways for a designer.
 Course fee required.
-Prerequisites: Senior Standing.
-FA.
+Prerequisites: DES 3610 (Grade C or higher); AND Senior Standing.
+SP.

 DES 4650.
 Publication Design.
 3 Hours.